wengyuan1110/BrightBeaconUnity/README.md

 # BrightBeaconUnity
 bright beacon android sdk for unity.
+This sdk detected all available bluetooth beacons.
+For bright beacon, use isBrightBeacon in BRTBeacon to validate.
 - For unity project: You can use unity project directly, plugins are added to Assets/Plugins/Android.
 - For Android Stuido Project: Build->Rebuild project to build new plugin for unity